 We’re continuing to learn about advocating for our children’s education.
 Today, Dr. Meryl Ain, education advocate and experienced educator, gives us her thoughts on squeaky wheels successfully advocating for their children.

-Melissa: Dr. Ain, tell us about yourself and how you got involved with advocacy.
+Melissa: Dr. Ain, tell us about yourself and how you got involved with parent advocacy.

 Dr. Ain: I’ve worked in several districts, as a high school social studies teacher, building administrator, and the bulk of my career, I was in central office as an assistant superintendent.
 I also spent a number of years on a non public school board and led a nursery school.
 Because my experience is very broad, I see issues from every perspective – parent, administrative, board, teacher.